LazaUK/Neuro-RelaxedBrain/README.md

 # Neuro Hack - Analysing brain waves of relaxed brain

 This is my attempt to read and visualise brain wave telemetry, retrieved from the Muse meditation device.
+The focus is particularly on Alpha waves (8-12 Hz), as they are characteristic of a relaxed state.
 > **Note:** This solution has been built and tested in Python 3.8.

 > **Kudos:** Thanks to the earlier experiments by Alexandre Barachant & Steve Korson.
 Learnt from their code to enhance and adapt to my hack requirements!